Ops226/kx-packet-inspector/docs/engine_internals/reflection_system.md

 | `+0x10` | `longlong`    | `typeDataOrOffset` | A 64-bit bitfield.
 The lower 16 bits are the field's memory offset. |

+## Advanced Insights and Future Work

+The ongoing analysis of the `hkReflect` system has yielded further critical insights into its architecture and revealed clear paths for continued investigation.

+### Implicit vs. Explicit Reflection

+It has been discovered that not all fundamental engine classes are explicitly registered within the reflection system dumps.
+Core building blocks like `hkBaseObject` and `hkReferencedObject` are implicitly known by the engine's "Type Decoder" virtual machine.
+This means the reflection system primarily documents classes that need dynamic lookup, while foundational types are hardcoded into the system's parsing logic itself.

+### Static vs. Dynamic Registration

+The current class dumps primarily represent classes that are statically registered at engine startup.
+However, the engine employs a modular design where specialized classes, such as `hkpSerializedAgentNnEntry` used in networking, are likely registered dynamically by their respective modules only when needed during gameplay.
+Future analysis will involve dynamic observation to identify additional `TypeReg::add()` calls during runtime.

+### Decoding Type IDs: The Final Step

+The next crucial step in fully understanding the reflection system is to analyze the "Type Decoder" virtual machine code.
+Specifically, functions like `FUN_1415872b0` and its helpers (e.g., `FUN_141587e50`) are expected to contain a switch statement or similar logic that maps numerical "Tag IDs" (from `MemberInitializer::signatureOrType`) to their corresponding C++ types.
+Identifying this mapping will provide a complete dictionary for interpreting the reflection blueprint.

 ## Project Complete: The Blueprint Is Decoded

 The investigation has concluded successfully.
 The "Reader" code—a small virtual machine responsible for parsing the reflection data—was located and analyzed.